hmc-cs159-fall25/hmc-cs159-fall25.github.io/_pages/labs/lab5.md

 Once you have finished all the coding tasks in this part, you should be able to successfully search for words that are similar to a given word!
 Answer the following analysis questions:

+### Analysis

 ### Analysis Question #5

+Run `wiki_word_lookup.py` on at least 2 of the following words:
+- "college"
+- "frozen"
+- "science"
+- "programming"
+- "anime"

-This one is open ended!
-Try searching for similar words to at least 5 different words of your choice, and paste the results in your journal.
+In addition, run it on 3 more words of your choice.
+For all lookups, paste the results in your journal.
 What do you think of the results?
 Are any of them surprising?

+### Analysis Question #6

+Try running `wiki_word_lookup.py` on the word "male".
+Then, run it on the word "female".
+Compare the results: what stands out to you?
+Is there anything you find troubling, or otherwise unsatisfying, about how the "female" results look compared to the "male" results?

+Do the same comparison and analysis for the following pairs of words: "black" vs "white", and "africa" vs "europe"

 ## Part 5: Choose Your Own Adventure